Texas State Board of Education District 5

 Previously ran unsuccessfully for the same SBOE seat in 2010, 2012, and 2016.

-Endorsed in the 2022 primary election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.
+Endorsed in the 2022 general election and Democratic primary election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.

 Endorsed by the editorial board of the San Antonio Express-News in the 2022 Democratic primary election.
 She also received their endorsement in the 2020 Democratic primary election.